Self-made millionaires aren’t that different from you. They didn’t all have unbreakable willpower, private mentors, or access to some secret formula.

 6. Don’t Go It Alone, Leverage People Power

-For years, I kept my thoughts about money to myself, almost out of embarrassment.
-I worried that talking about it would make me seem inexperienced.
+For years, most people keep their thoughts about money to themselves, almost out of embarrassment.
+They worry that talking about it will make them seem inexperienced.

-But when I started having honest conversations with friends and mentors, everything changed.
-Talking about money didn’t just give me answers—it gave me confidence.
+But when you start having honest conversations with friends and mentors, everything changes.
+Talking about money doesn’t just give you answers.
+It gives you confidence.

 Most self-made millionaires don’t do it alone.
 They build networks that challenge and support them.